SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-08-highest-vax-group-in-us-redux.md

 and how they were generous with vaccines to their neighbors and friends?  <sup id="fn1a">[[1]](#fn1)</sup>

-(Yeah, I know.
+(Yeah, I know you probably don't remember.
 It's ok: we've all had other things to think about since then.)

 Via Eric Topol comes word that they're still winners: